-It is our responsibility to report on the Trustee's compliance based on the results of the procedures performed by us.
+Our responsibility is to report on the Trustee's compliance based on the results of the procedures performed by us.
+18

-We have audited the financial statements of the Trustee for the year ended [year end date] in accordance with Hong Kong Standards on Auditing issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), and have issued [an unqualified/a qualified] auditor's report thereon dated [insert date here].
+We have audited the financial statements of the Trustee for the year ended [year end date] in accordance with Hong Kong Standards on Auditing issued by the HKICPA, and have issued [an unqualified/a qualified] auditor's report thereon dated [insert date here].

-We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 860.1 "The Audit of Retirement Schemes" issued by the HKICPA.
-We have performed such additional procedures as we considered necessary for the purpose of reporting on the Trustee's compliance with prescribed capital adequacy requirements.
+We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised), Assurance Engagements Other Than Audits or Reviews of Historical Financial Information and with reference to Practice Note 860.1 (Revised), The Audit of Retirement Schemes issued by the HKICPA.
+We have planned and performed our work to obtain reasonable assurance on whether the Trustee has complied, in all material respects, with prescribed capital adequacy requirements.